gabrieleasudoss/azure-aks-terraform-webapp-deployment/README.md

       ![azure-aks-terraform-webapp-deployment](images/aks_15.png)

-4. Any supporting infrastructure is configured and deployed as code (e.g., Terraform, ARM)
+4. Any supporting infrastructure is configured and deployed as code - Terraform

       ![azure-aks-terraform-webapp-deployment](images/aks_2.png)